d-j-e/SNPPar/README.md

 # Input requirements:

 The input tree needs to be bifurcating, rooted (midpoint is fine, but an outgroup is much better...), and in Newick format.
 Also, the branch lengths in the tree should be substitutions/site not, for example, no. of SNPs on each branch.
-If your tree is not in substitutions/site, you can use the TreeTime command below (TO BE DONE)
+(Note: you can divide the number of SNPs by the total no. of sites tested to get substitutions/site)

 SNPPar takes either a SNP table (a small example is provided below) or a MFASTA file with a second file with the SNP positions (in same order)